Faculty Expert Profile

 - SAIS Asia Programs

-Devesh Kapur is director of Asia programs at the Johns Hopkins University School of Advanced International Studies (SAIS).
+Devesh Kapur is the Starr Foundation Professor of South Asian Studies at the Johns Hopkins University School of Advanced International Studies (SAIS).
 He joined the school in July 2018 from the University of Pennsylvania, where he was a professor of Political Science and Director of the Center for the Advanced Study of India.

 Kapur's research has focused on five broad areas that examine the political and institutional determinants of economic development: international financial institutions; political and economic consequences of international and internal migration; the effects of market forces and urbanization on the well-being of socially marginalized groups in India; governance and public institutions; and higher education.

-He has recently been interviewed for his expertise by Reuters and the Australian Broadcasting Corporation Radio.
-He also recently published an essay in The Washington Post's "Monkey Cage" politics blog about President Trump and Indian Prime Minister Narendra Modi.
+Kapur has been interviewed for his expertise by Reuters and the Australian Broadcasting Corporation Radio.
+His writing has also been featured in The Washington Post's "Monkey Cage" politics blog.